VON ASCHWEGE FLINTLOCKS

 Artist's Statement

-Though often more time consuming, I believe that using original tools and stains results in a much more authentic looking and feeling finished product.
-In a world overrun by electronics and "beating the clock" schedules, building flintlocks is my way of returning to simpler times.
-These are individually crafted pieces, and no two will ever be identical.
-My hope is that in two hundred years someone may pick up one of my pieces and wonder, "What stories can this tell?"
+Although more time-consuming, I believe that using traditional tools and stains produces a far more authentic finished product.
+In an era dominated by technology and tight deadlines, building flintlocks allows me to connect with a simpler pace of life.
+Each piece is individually crafted, ensuring that no two are identical.
+My hope is that, in two hundred years, someone will pick up one of my creations and ponder, "What stories does this one hold?"

 ~ Eric von Aschwege